-Your Toro lawn mower died while you were in the middle of mowing your lawn.
+Your mower died while you were in the middle of mowing your lawn.
 Now you may be stuck with a lawn mower that won’t run.
-It’s easy enough to push your Toro mower back to your garage, but if you have a riding mower or zero turn, it will take a little more effort.
+It’s easy enough to push it back to your garage, but if you have a riding mower or zero-turn, it will take a little more effort.

-Why Your Toro Lawn Mower Dies While Running
+Why Your Toro Lawn Mower Starts Then Dies While Running

 Repair: Fill your gas tank with fresh gas

 Bad or Old Fuel